berntgl/MoBaRepro/README.md

 The `02_mixedmodels.R` script loads the `longdata.RData` dataset generated in script 01, which is used to create a single multilevel model to test all hypotheses.
+It also performs two sensitivity analyses: one using a different method of categorising the `breastfeed_dur` variable, and one using the height variable where values were deemed outliers if they were more than 2 SD away from the mean, and were thus removed.
+Finally, this script collates the results from all models.

 ### 03_synthesis.R